joelouthan/theologic.us/content/posts/5-few-points-friday/2020-05-01-few-points-friday.md

 categories:
   - Links
 tags:
-  - 'A Few Points on Friday'
+  - 'A Few Points for Friday'
 draft: false
 ---